Under the Cottonwoods and Big Blue Sky Writing

 Meant to supplement any daily practices teachers may already use to quiet the noise in their lives, this course is a special opportunity to do so surrounded by the beauty of New Mexico.
 To check in and to re-commit to important work.
 Yes!
 In this beautiful world, in this beautiful place.

-Students may take this course with no more than a notebook/journal and pen.
+Students may take this course with no more than a notebook/journal and pen as well as a copy of The Animal Dialogues by Craig Childs.
 In addition, students may bring a personal laptop.Register Now

-Sarah Stark teaches English at Santa Fe Prep and is an award-winning novelist with a background in international security.
-Her novel, Out There, which follows the story of an Iraq war veteran on a quest to find the great Gabriel Garcìa Màrquez, won the 2015 Indiefab Editor’s Choice Award for Fiction.
-She is currently working…
+Sarah Stark teaches English at Santa Fe Prep and is an award-winning novelist with a M.A. in Foreign Affairs from the University of Virginia.
+Her novel, Out There, which follows the story of an Iraq war veteran on a quest to find the great Gabriel Garcìa Màrquez, won the 2015 Indiefab Editor’s Choice Award for…